Seafood landings by the UK fleet

 The English fleet is larger in size and spends more days at sea on average but the Scottish fleet has double the catching capacity (vessel tonnage), lands more fish, and generates more fishing income.

-UK vessels landed 24% of their value abroad
+UK vessels landed 26% value abroad

 *UK vessels and operations in the UK and abroad